renovatebot/renovate/docs/usage/configuration-options.md

 `rebaseWhen=conflicted` is not recommended if you have enabled Renovate automerge, because:

 - It could result in a broken base branch if two updates are merged one after another without testing the new versions together
-- If you have enforced that PRs must be up-to-date before merging (e.g. using branch protection on GitHub), then automerge won't be possible as soon as a PR gets out-of-date but remains non-conflicted
+- If you have enforced that PRs must be up-to-date before merging (e.g. using branch protection on GitHub), then automerge will not be possible as soon as a PR gets out-of-date but remains non-conflicted

 It is also recommended to avoid `rebaseWhen=never` as it can result in conflicted branches with outdated PR descriptions and/or status checks.